Jun-Jie-Shi/HGA/README.md

 └── ...
 ```

+For other datasets like MyoPS2020 and MSSEG2016, you can download in [MyoPS](https://zmiclab.github.io/zxh/0/myops20/) and [MSSEG](https://portal.fli-iam.irisa.fr/msseg-challenge/english-msseg-data/), and perform preprocessing operations similar to Brats2020, all preprocess codes are provided in the corresponding XXX-Trainer, and our used imbalanced data splits are available in `datasets` folder.

 ## 🔧Options Setting
-Before start training, you should check the options in `BraTS-Trainer/options.py`,  especially for datasets path.
+Before start training, you should check the options in `XXXXX-Trainer/options.py`,  especially for datasets path.
 Our code-notes may help you.

 Our default relative datapath is according to our folder structure, if your datapath is different, just change `datarootPath` and `datasetPath` as your absolute data-saving root-path and dataset-saving path.